basmah113/mobiledevelopment/README.md

 **Week 3: Discussion of Game Idea – W/C 7th October 2024**

 In this week, I carried out with the lab workshop which was to add some Particles on a project of weather to give it a snowy look with some snowflakes dropping down on a plane.
 Apart from this, I discussed my Game Idea with Dr. Kurtis on what I am planning to do.
 The idea is to create a 3D maze game with 2 to 3 levels with the Maze having some obstacles as Laser and the main player must escape the maze without touching the laser points.
 Dr. Kurtis asked me several questions related to the game and suggested ideas on adding In App Purchases, Ads and where/how to use those ads in the game.
 He liked the idea of the game and further suggested me to plan it ahead with requirements.
 Also, with this, he explained how we should document all our screenshots, designs and gave instructions to update logbooks.
+•	Reflection: Discussing the idea with Dr. Kurtis gave me the clarity I needed to refine my concept and helped me understand how in-app purchases and ads could be incorporated.
+•	Milestone: Finalized the concept for a 3D maze game and began planning the implementation of in-app purchases and ads.
+Updated my logbook and started documenting design sketches and early concepts.

 **Week 4: Stage 1 Prototype & Pitch Preparation – W/C 14th October 2024**

 This week started off with initial planning to prototyping, focusing on refining game ideas and preparing for Stage 1 submission.
 I developed sketches for the maze, characters and obstacles to make sure that they align with the game mechanics.
 I also began documenting core ideas, including game mechanics, player abilities, and potential narrative elements to enhance immersion.
 In our Week 4 lecture, I reviewed the assessment guide with Dr. Kurtis and clarified requirements for integrating In-App Purchases (IAPs) and ads.
 His feedback helped me consider how these elements could enhance gameplay and monetization.
 I also completed the Lab workshops by implementing basic game scene in Unity.
 Towards the end of the week, I started preparing for the upcoming pitch by outlining the game’s core mechanics and unique features, such as mobile sensor integration.
+•	Reflection: This week helped me consolidate my ideas into a more structured plan, especially after discussing monetization strategies and working on early prototyping.
+The pitch preparation pushed me to focus on clearly communicating my game’s unique features.
+•	Milestone: Completed sketches for the core elements of the game, started documentation for game mechanics, and began pitch preparation.
+Built a basic game scene in Unity and outlined core game features for the Stage 1 submission.

+**Week 5: Presentation & Further Implementations – W/C 21st October 2024**
+This week began with the presentation for Stage 1, where I showcased my documentation, game idea and initial prototype to Dr. Kurtis.
+Following the presentation, I resumed work on the game scene, focusing on building out the level design and refining player interactions.
+I implemented additional visual elements in the game scene to create a more engaging environment and started exploring ways to integrate laser obstacles and simple animations for the player character.
+•	Reflection: Presenting my work helped clarify the direction of my game and provided motivation to improve the game scene.
+Focusing on the core scene development allowed me to create a more immersive experience that aligns with my initial vision.
+•	Milestone: Completed the Stage 1 presentation and implemented additional features in the game scene, including obstacle integration and player interaction improvements.

+**Week 6: Worked on Mobile Features for the Game – W/C 28th October 2024**
+This week, I dedicated time to integrating mobile-specific features such as touch controls and basic gyro functionalities.
+This included implementing swipe gestures for movement and setting up accelerometer functions to add a layer of interactivity to the game.
+I also tested the prototype on different mobile devices to ensure compatibility and responsiveness across screen sizes.
+The lab session covered mobile-specific optimization, which was helpful in fine-tuning the game for a smoother user experience.
+•	Reflection: Working on mobile features highlighted the importance of testing on multiple devices early on, as this uncovered some UI scaling issues.
+Implementing gyro and touch controls was challenging but rewarding, as it added a more immersive experience to the game.
+•	Milestone: Successfully implemented touch controls and initial gyro functions, tested compatibility across various screen sizes, and addressed minor UI issues for better user experience on mobile.

+**November 2024**

+**Week 7: Feedback on the Progress & Continued the Game Project – W/C 04th November 2024**
+In Week 7, I received feedback on the current progress, which included suggestions for refining specific features.
+Based on this, I adjusted the touch controls to improve their responsiveness and reviewed the UI layout for accessibility enhancements.
+Additionally, I worked on improving the game's core mechanics, particularly focusing on refining the player movement and integrating additional visual elements to enhance immersion.
+The lab sessions this week provided insights into further mobile optimizations, which I applied to improve performance.
+•	Reflection: The feedback was invaluable, as it helped me identify areas needing improvement, especially around touch control sensitivity and UI accessibility.
+Making these adjustments improved the gameplay experience and allowed me to address areas that could impact the final submission.
+•	Milestone: Addressed feedback, enhanced touch control sensitivity, refined player movement and made UI adjustments for better accessibility.
+Continued to implement feedback-driven improvements to prepare for the next submission.

+**Week 8: – W/C 11th November 2024**